odaiwa/Resume/README.md

-# Resume-CV-Design-N19
+# Resume CV
-How to create the Resume/CV Design using HTML and CSS
+create the Resume Design using HTML and CSS